codingchili/ethereum-ingest/README.md

 - SQLITE
 - MEMORY

-os can be any of the following, required for ipc to work correctly
+os can be any of the following, required for targetNode to work correctly
 - UNIX
 - WINDOWS